EMC China Lab

 Wireless Medical Device fcc certification Description

-Radio Frequency (RF) wireless medical devices perform at least one function using wireless RF communication, such as Wi-Fi, Bluetooth, and cellular/mobile phones, to support medical services.
+Radio Frequency (RF) wireless medical devices perform at least one function using wireless RF communication, such as Wi-Fi, Bluetooth, and cellULar/mobile phones, to support medical services.
 Examples include controlling and programming medical devices, remotely monitoring patients, or transmitting patient data to other platforms.
 As RF wireless technology evolves, this technology will be more widely used in medical devices.

 What is Medical Device FCC Certification?(图1)